teamfacet/facet-blog/content/posts/why-i-turned-down-my-y-combinator-interview.md

 ![Y Combinator acceptance email](/blog/uploads/y-combinator-email.jpg)

 I was thrilled!
 I'd made a ton of progress since applying and I was excited to pitch my new startup.
-It's always validating to get confirmation from VCs, especially a VC as prestigious as YC, that you startup has merit.
+It's always validating to get confirmation from VCs, especially a VC as prestigious as YC, that your startup has merit.

 But then I started to reflect on my experience as a founder/CEO over the past 8 years.
 I'd spent the first four years building a bootstrapped company and it was amazing!
 We were profitable, we were growing fast, and I was working just 40 hours a week.
 The next three and a half years I spent building a VC backed startup were complete hell, and I'm not sure if I'll ever see any payoff for all my hard work.
 Did I really want to put myself through that again?

 No, I didn't.
 I'd also experienced first hand many of the drawbacks of raising VC funding.
 So I emailed the wonderful folks at YC and told them I wasn't ready and thanked them for the opportunity.

-The truth is, bootstrapping is a better choice for most software engineers, especially if you are first time founder.
+The truth is, bootstrapping is a better choice for most software engineers, especially if you are a first time founder.
 Let me explain why.

 ## You're startup isn't going to become a unicorn
 ![Rainbow unicorn](/blog/uploads/rainbow-unicorn.png)